cockpit-project/cockpituous/ansible/aws/README.md

    UserKnownHostsFile /dev/null
 ```

-The [users role](../roles/users/tasks/main.yml) will change them to our regular keys that we also use for e2e.
+The [users role](../roles/users/tasks/main.yml) will change them to our regular keys.
 As ssh automatically falls back to your primary key, ssh still works.

 Instances
 ---------